How Much Time Should You Spend in Each Stage of Sleep?

 How Much Sleep Should You Get?

 Looking at the graphic above, if you subtract the time awake from the total, WHOOP members average 7:02 of sleep each night.
 The middle 50% range between 6:42 and 7:24.
 However, there’s obviously a difference between how much sleep people actually get and how much they should get.
-The WHOOP Sleep Coach tells you exactly how much sleep you need each night (based on strain your body accumulates during the day, sleep debt left over from previous nights, and any potential naps), and makes recommendations for exactly when to go to bed and wake up in order to optimize your sleep.
+The WHOOP Sleep Planner tells you exactly how much sleep you need each night (based on strain your body accumulates during the day, sleep debt left over from previous nights, and any potential naps), and makes recommendations for exactly when to go to bed and wake up in order to optimize your sleep.
 Learn More: Can You Get Too Much REM Sleep?
 Are You Getting Enough?
 WHOOP Data Insights for How to Increase Deep Sleep How Does WHOOP Measure Sleep, and How Accurate is It?
 Understanding Circadian Rhythm & Benefits of Maintaining It with Sleep Consistency